XRPLF/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/authorized-trust-lines.md

 ---
 html: authorized-trust-lines.html
 parent: trust-lines-and-issuing.html
+seo:
-blurb: Authorized trust lines is a setting to limit who can hold a token.
+    description: Authorized trust lines is a setting to limit who can hold a token.
 labels:
   - Tokens
   - Security